 Session Recordings Identify User Friction in New Features

 New feature releases are exciting for the entire team.
 You’ve worked hard to find out what your users need, and you’ve designed and built a solution to address those needs.

 But the wait between the launch and gathering site analytics or post-release usability testing can be challenging!
 You want to find out what’s working as soon as possible so you can fix anything that needs attention.

 Session recordings are perfect for quickly understanding how users interact with your new feature.
-Then, instead of waiting on data to roll in, you can be proactive in finding friction points and fixing them before they dampen your feature’s new glow.
+Then, instead of waiting on data to roll in, you can proactively find friction points and fix them before they dampen your feature’s new glow.

 To set up session recordings for your new feature, create session filters for the new URLs before your release.
 Then, when you watch your sessions, you’ll be able to spot uncaught moments of friction and browser or device-specific bugs.

 Supplement Customer Segments With Session Recordings for Key Site Interactions